MicrosoftDocs/minecraft-creator/creator/Commands/commands/dialogue.md

 ## Arguments
 - `npc`: target
 Required.
 The target for the NPC menu.
-Must be a [target selector](https://learn.microsoft.com/minecraft/creator/documents/commandsintroduction#target-selectors) for an entity with type npc.
+Must be a [target selector](https://learn.microsoft.com/minecraft/creator/documents/commandsintroduction#target-selectors) for an entity with type NPC.
 - `player`: target
 Target to display menu.
-A player name `string` or [`target selector`](https://learn.microsoft.com/minecraft/creator/documents/commandsintroduction#target-selectors) to identify the player..
+A player name `string` or [`target selector`](https://learn.microsoft.com/minecraft/creator/documents/commandsintroduction#target-selectors) to identify the player.
 - `players`: target
-Targets to display menu.
-A player name `string` or [`target selector`](https://learn.microsoft.com/minecraft/creator/documents/commandsintroduction#target-selectors) to identify the player..
 - `sceneName`: string
 A `string` that specifies the scene file to run from the behavior pack.